rudderlabs/rudder-blog/README.md

 ## Contribute

-We would love to see you contribute to the RudderStack blog, and make it accessible to all the developers coming from different backgrounds.
-This is why we’re open to contributions in two ways:
+We would love to see you contribute to the RudderStack blog.
+That's why we've made it accessible to all the developers coming from different backgrounds.

+We’re open to contributions in two ways:

 - Open an **issue**:  If you see an article on [rudderstack.com/blog](https://rudderstack.com/blog) that could use an update, you can open an issue [here](https://github.com/rudderlabs/rudder-blog/issues)
 - Open a **pull request**:  You can also raise a pull request with your contribution